NeverWitness/three-human-desires/README.md

 * **Citation** — Citation and reference to this project are permitted and encouraged, with appropriate attribution.

 For the complete license terms and legal code, please refer to the official Creative Commons license page linked above.

+For permission to modify, create derivative works, or use the material commercially, please contact the author via GitHub.